wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   firstNumber == secondNumber
   ```

-- Checking if the values of two variables (`firstNumber` and `secondNumber`) are NOT equal.
+- Checking if the values of two variables (`firstNumber` and `secondNumber`) are **not** equal.
 The following returns true when the value of the two variables are different.

   ```ballerina
   firstNumber != secondNumber